Briar-M-Rose/practice/October/README.md

   Use the section, picture, aside, article, main, and header tags in a project.

 Practice and relearn CSS.
-  Use clamp(), media, apply, and float attributes in a project.
+  Use clamp(), media, and float attributes in a project.
   Explore ways to use CSS Grid in a project.
+  Removed apply, as this is not a feature of vanilla CSS.